Test in a live environment

 #tool nuget:?package=IronPdf And version=2023.12.6

 By incorporating IronPDF into your CakeBuild script, you can automate PDF generation as part of your build process depending on your settings.
 This can be particularly useful for creating documentation, reports, or any other PDF content needed in your application.
-Please refer to IronPDF documentation for further working with PDFs.
+Please refer to the IronPDF documentation for further working with PDFs.

 In conclusion, CakeBuild is a versatile and developer-friendly build automation tool for C# projects.
 Its C# DSL makes it easy for developers to define and execute build tasks, providing flexibility and consistency in the software development lifecycle.
 When combined with IronPDF, the automation capabilities of CakeBuild can be extended to include PDF generation tasks, enhancing the overall efficiency of your development process.